PhilMurzynowski/rerrt/README.md

 ```shell
 user@userpc:~$ export PYTHONPATH="${PYTHONPATH}:pathtorerrt/rerrt"
 ```
-and run examples can be run with
+and examples can be run with
 ```python
 python3 examples/[example_file].py
 ```